-The new church building at Kinkuni
+The church building at Kinkuni

-The Portuguese started to trade with the peoples of Angola in the fifteenth century.
+The Portuguese started to trade with the people of Angola in 1560.
 A sad history of exploitation, the slave trade, and corruption unfolded.
 The first Portuguese settlement was established in Luanda in 1575.
-Portugal has colonized Angola since 1655 and formally incorporated it as an overseas province in 1951.
-In the 1950s and 1960s liberation movements were formed, but it was an uprising of workers undergoing forced labour on plantations that set off clashes between the Angolan people and the Portuguese rule in 1961.
-The struggle continued until 1975 when the Portuguese left the country and Angola became independent.
+Portugal colonised Angola in 1655 and formally incorporated it as an overseas province in 1951.During the 1950s and 1960s liberation movements were formed, but an uprising of workers undergoing forced labour on plantation set off clashes between the Angolan people and the Portuguese rule in 1961.
+The struggle continued until 1975 when the Portuguese left the country and Angola gained independence.

-IERA trace their origins back to the work of an Anglican layperson, Archibald Patterson (1899-1983) from the Low Anglican Church of St. Clement Parish in Liverpool.
+IERA trace their origins back to the work of an Anglican layperson, Archibald Patterson (1899-1983), from the Low Anglican Church of St. Clement Parish in Liverpool.
 He started his work in 1922 in Kikaya, near Uige from where he moved to Sanza Pombo and founded the Kinkuni Mission, about 8 km from Sanza Pombo and 150 km from Uige city on June 6, 1934.
-He then moved to Kimbele on 18 May 1939 and founded the Kimbele Mission, 250 km from Uíge city.
+He then moved to Kimbele on 18 May 1939 and founded the Kimbele Mission 250 km from Uíge city.
 Patterson and the Swiss missionary Ernest Niclaus, from the Evangelical Church of Bienne, are regarded as the founders of what is IERA today.
-Other missionaries from the United Kingdom, invited by Patterson to come and help in Angola, also played a part in establishing the church.
+Patterson invited other missionaries from the United Kingdom to help establish the church in Angola.

 In 2004, two years after the end of the Angolan Civil War, a special relationship was established between the Dutch Reformed Church in South Africa (DRCSA) and IERA.
 A delegation for visiting churches and seminaries in Angola was formed and consisted of the following members:

 Prof. Jurgens Hendriks writes about this visit: “The delegation wanted to reach out to these congregations and establish a link between them and IERA.
 The delegates were also eager to establish ties between the DRC and IERA.
-Although the roads were relatively clear from landmines, the average speed of the convoy was 40 km per hour over a distance of 4 000 Angolan kilometers.
+Although the roads were relatively clear from landmines, the average speed of the convoy was 40 km per hour over a distance of 4 000 Angolan kilometres.
 There was little left of the roads after the war; car wrecks indicated the direction for the delegation to take.

-“In Luanda the group met with the IERA executive and an agreement was reached and signed.
+“In Luanda, the group met with the IERA executive and an agreement was reached and signed.
 The delegation visited Kinkuni where IERA requested their support to rebuild their seminary.”

-IERA has 600 congregations with a total of approximately 250 000 members and it is still growing.
-There are 404 pastors of whom some have had only primary school education and courses in biblical subjects as training.
-80% of them are close to retirement.
-Kinkuni is still used as a training centre.
-After the visit in 2004, rebuilding the centre has become a joint project of IERA, NetACT, and the DRC.
-It is the most suitable place for a seminary for a number of reasons.
-First, it is in the centre of the vast majority of IERA congregations.
+The highest priority should be given to the training of pastors.
+A goal was set to train 500 candidates in the near future.
+Until recently the training took place in the capital city of Luanda.
+It was however decided that the training will from now on take place at the Instituto Teológico da Igreja Evangélica Reformada de Angola (ITIERA) at Kinkuni in the Uige province as well as at the Seminario Emanuel do Dôndi (SED) situated near Huambo in the Huambo province of Angola.
+Rebuilding the centre at Kinkuni has become a joint project of IERA, NetACT, and the DRC.
+It is the most suitable place for a seminary for several reasons.
+It is in the centre of the vast majority of IERA congregations.
 In fact, 480 IERA congregations are situated in Uige Province.
 The seminary will be ecumenical in nature, especially for the Bakongo, Kimbundo, and Tchokwe people in this region of Angola and the neighbouring Democratic Republic of the Congo as well as the Congo Republic (Brazzaville).
-Luanda, where most of IERA’s theological training currently takes place, is a very expensive and overcrowded city.
-Most IERA congregations are founded in rural areas thus it is not ideal to train pastors in an urban environment such as Luanda.
+Luanda, where most of IERA’s theological training currently takes place, is an expensive and overcrowded city.
+Most IERA congregations are founded in rural areas, thus it is not ideal to train pastors in an urban environment such as Luanda.
 By contrast, training done at Kinkuni will work equally well for rural and urban congregations.
-True to the initiative of its founders, IERA is busy developing Kinkuni as a skills-training seminary.
+True to the initiative of its founders, IERA is busy developing Kinkuni as a skills development seminary.